$\gamma$-weakly $\theta$-up-concavity: A Unified Framework for Non-Convex Optimization Beyond DR-Submodular and OSS Functions: Introduction

 Recently, \cite{pedramfar2024linear} introduced the notion of \emph{upper-linearizable} functions and a general meta-algorithmic framework that transfers optimization and regret guarantees for linear objectives to nonlinear settings.
 This framework provides a principled way to obtain approximation and online learning guarantees for non-concave objectives by constructing suitable linear surrogates.
-However, identifying broad and verifiable function classes that admit strong upper-linearization guarantees remains an open challenge.
+While this class has been shown to include DR-submodular functions and phase-retrieval problem, identifying broad and verifiable function classes that admit strong upper-linearization guarantees remains an open challenge.

 In this paper, we introduce a new first-order structural condition, called \emph{$\gamma$-weak $\theta$-up-concavity}, that unifies and strictly generalizes several existing models, including $\gamma$-weakly DR-submodular functions, one-sided smooth (OSS) objectives, and other weakly concave families.
 This condition is expressed through a pair of directional inequalities that compare function increments to gradient inner products, weighted by a monotone scaling function $\theta$.
-We show that every $\gamma$-weakly $\theta$-up-concave function is upper-linearizable, yielding explicit approximation coefficients that depend only on the curvature parameters and the geometry of the feasible region.
+Intuitively, $\theta$ captures how curvature changes with the scale of the current solution.
+In many applications, the marginal gain of increasing allocations exhibits \emph{accumulating-then-diminishing returns}: gains initially increase as the system approaches a critical mass, before eventually decreasing due to saturation or interference effects.
+Examples include recommendation and influence systems requiring sufficient exposure before engagement accelerates, budget allocation problems with activation thresholds, and resource allocation settings where productivity emerges only after a minimum concentration of effort is reached.
+Such objectives may also exhibit \emph{``flat-start'' behavior}, where gradients near the origin are negligible or vanish to high order, making purely incremental strategies ineffective until a threshold is crossed.
+While some of these behaviors can arise within OSS models, existing frameworks do not explicitly capture the broader phenomenon of scale-dependent curvature variation.
+Our condition accommodates these effects through the flexible scaling function $\theta$, allowing curvature to vary across the domain.
+Moreover, Appendix~\ref{apx:beyondoss} constructs examples exhibiting accumulating-then-diminishing returns and flat-start behavior that are $\gamma$-weakly $\theta$-up-concave but are neither DR-submodular nor $\sigma$-OSS for any choice of parameters.